 Frigates of the project 11356P.
 Total displacement - 4035 tons, engines - twin-shaft gas-gas turbine unit type COGAG with a total capacity of 56 044 hp

-The Shtil-1 air defense missile system was installed on the ships of the series.
-This multi-channel air defense missile system with a vertical launch of missiles is designed for circular defense of the ship against all air attack weapons, including to repel massive missile and air attacks.
-On the frigates of project 11356R, 24 9M317M missiles with a semi-active strategic missile support were deployed.
-The mass of the rocket is 581 kg, the speed is 1550 m / s.
-The main stage of a missile’s flight is inertial mode, and when approaching a target, radio correction is carried out.
-SAM is capable of hitting targets with speeds of up to 3 km / s at ranges of up to 70 km and at an altitude of up to 35 km, while up to 3 9M317M missiles can be simultaneously aimed at each target.
-The rocket has a 24 g overload.
+The ships of the series are equipped with the Shtil-1 air defense system.
+This multichannel air defense missile system with vertical missile launch is designed for circular defense of the ship from all air attack weapons, including for repelling massed missile and aviation attacks.
+Project 11356R frigates are equipped with 24 9M317M missiles with semi-active RGSN.
+Rocket weight - 581 kg, speed - 1550 m / s.
+The main stage of the flight of the rocket is in inertial mode, and when approaching the target, radio correction is carried out.
+The air defense missile system is capable of hitting targets with a speed of up to 3 km / s at a range of up to 70 km and at an altitude of up to 35 km, while up to 3 9M317M missiles can be simultaneously targeted at each target.
+The missile has a disposable overload of 24 g.

 Primary information about the air and surface conditions comes from the Fregat-M2M radar.
 This three-coordinate E-band radar is designed to control space, detect, determine the coordinates, speed and flight path of air targets at large ranges and altitudes with high resolution in conditions of intense radio interference.
 Maximum range - 300 km, fighter detection range - 230 km, cruise missile - 50 km, anti-ship missiles with EPR of 0,1 square meters. m at an altitude of 5-10 m - 15-17 km, stealth fighter - 100 km.
 The number of simultaneously tracked targets is 100, the maximum rate of view is 2,5 s.

-Fire control is carried out using the X-band radar with the Positive-M1.2 headlamp.
-The radar has a viewing range of 80 km, a viewing height of 20 km.
-Maximum target detection range with EPR> 1 sq. m at a flight height of 1000 m is 50 km, RCC with EPR> 0,03 square meters. m at a flight height of 15 m - 13-15 km.
+Fire control is carried out using an X-band radar with a "Positive-M1.2" phased array.
+The radar has a viewing range of 80 km and a viewing height of 20 km.
+Maximum target detection range with RCS> 1 sq. m at a flight altitude of 1000 m is 50 km, anti-ship missiles with RCS> 0,03 sq. m at a flight altitude of 15 m - 13-15 km.

 Project 22350 frigates.
 These ships have a total displacement of 5400 tons.
 CODAG type propulsion system consisting of 2 afterburning gas turbines with a total capacity of 55 hp and 000 marching diesel engines with a capacity of 2 hp each.